karttur/arduino/_posts/2020/2020-05-23-sensor-C12880MA-spectrometer.markdown

 ### Versions

 The C12880MA spectrometer is the second generation of this minituarized sensor.
-Here are the specs as listed on [Hamamatus's owp page]():
+Here are the specs as listed on [Hamamatus's own page](https://www.hamamatsu.com/eu/en/product/type/C12880MA/index.html):

 - Size: 20.1 × 12.5 × 10.1 mm
 - Weight: 5 g